 After an accident, most people are left seeking answers concerning medical bills and insurance issues.
-Please know that under South Carolina personal injury law, the at-fault party’s insurance company owes you the total cost of all accident-related medical treatment.
+Please know that under personal injury law, the at-fault party’s insurance company owes you the total cost of all accident-related medical treatment.
 In practical terms, the liability insurer cannot compensate you less simply because you have health insurance.

 Liable Party Is Required To Pay You Full Cost of Medical Care

-The law recognizes that it would be unfair to compensate two otherwise equal people – one who possesses health insurance and one who does not – at different levels.
+Our South Carolina personal injury attorney mentions that the law recognizes that it would be unfair to compensate two otherwise equal people – one who possesses health insurance and one who does not – at different levels.
 The at-fault party’s insurer cannot claim to owe you only co-pays or deductibles.
 For example, even though Blue Cross/Blue Shield may only have to pay 60% of your medical bill, and while you may only be responsible for a 10% co-pay, the liability carrier would be required to compensate you for the “total, unadjusted” cost of medical care.

 Insurance Adjusters Often Give You As Little As Possible